JulianNicholls/Node-with-React/README.md

 ## Progress

-Beginning
+Working on section 3 - Authentication with Google

 ## Differences from Stephen

-I will be checking in much more often than Stephen does.
+I will be checking in my code to Git and Github much more often than Stephen does.

 ## Git client